some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If not specified otherwise in the interface specification the length of the length field is 32 Bit (default length of length field).
+If not specified otherwise in the interface specification the length of the length field is 32 bit (default length of length field).

 .. feat_req:: 🎯
     :id: feat_req_someip_562